railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 	#.
 Click on the link to the right of the :guilabel:`Requests` label to open a list of your
 	   requests.
-(It's possible that you'll still see the statement :guilabel:`No Requests` because this information is updated periodically ather than instantly.)
+(It's possible that you'll still see the statement :guilabel:`No Requests` because this information is updated periodically rather than instantly.)
 The list of requests then opens and you can see the requests you've been sent there.

 	#.
 Click the :guilabel:`Edit` icon, represented by a pencil, at the right hand end of the request